 There is also the SHED outside the village hall where those who need extra suplies can go and help themselves to what others have put there to assist their fellow villagers.
 The SHED is overseen by a team managed by Aimee Scwartz.
 Read more about the SHED below

 Coordinating the response of the village is Heather Martin who leads a large group of volunteers who will shop, collect medicine, or just offer a chat on the phone for those who are self isolating in the village.

 A project bringing Healthy Uncomplicated Great Scran for anybody in need in Walkerburn, who is self isolating, shielding or in financial difficulty due to Corona Virus.

 The project has been awarded a grant from the

-CORRA foundation which will allow it to continue to offer this great
+foundation allows it to continue to offer this great

 service to those in the village who need it.

 The food choice for this week is:

 Tuesday 7th July Food HUGS

 Chicken and vegetable bake or